 Service

-Evidence preservation, technical root-cause analysis and robust documentation—for insurance, warranty and disputes.
+Evidence preservation, technical root cause analysis and substantiated documentation – for insurance, warranty and dispute resolution.

-A damage report is useful when decisions are on the line: settlement, warranty, disputes.
-The goal is a traceable factual basis —not an opinion.
+A damage assessment is worthwhile when decisions are at stake: insurance settlement, warranty, dispute.
+The objective is a traceable factual basis – not an opinion.

 ForInsurers, operators, lawyers, installers